 The German community in High Hill built this large Gothic Revival-style church to accommodate its ever-expanding population and filled it with intricate stained glass from Germany, outstanding statues, and remarkable paintings.
 In addition to its elaborate altar, the church also features a painted reproduction of Michelangelo’s Pietà sculpture.
 Even the vestibule is decorated—Bible verses in German trace the walls.

 One of the most unusual things about St. Mary’s is that the light blue wash and scrollwork that contribute to the majesty of the sanctuary are not actually painted on the ceiling.
-Instead, the painting was done on canvas that was attached to the church’s wood ceiling.
+Instead, the painting was done on canvas that was attached to the wooden ceiling.
 The canvas, which gives the appearance of vaulting, and a faux marble finish on the columns add other interesting visual elements.

 St. Mary’s Church of the Assumption